stclib/STC/README.md

 ```
 </details>
 <details>
-<summary>Forward declarations</summary>
+<summary>Pre-declarations</summary>

-## Forward declarations
+## Pre-declarations
-Pre-declare templated containers in header files.
+Pre-declare templated container in header file.
 The container can then e.g. be a "private"
 member of a struct defined in a header file.

 ```c++